ministryofjustice/security-guidance/docs/phishing-guide.md

 ### Email phishing

 These are emails that request actions.
-Examples include clicking on links to change passwords, or requesting money.
+Examples include clicking on links to change passwords, or requesting money. **Never** use the link in an email asking you to change a password.
+Use an out-of-band method such as going directly to the website to change a password.
+Be cautious when following password actions requested in emails or texts.

 ### SMS phishing \(smishing\)